 Renowned as “the land of a thousand hills”, Rwanda is a scenic country with countless eye-catching sites that can be explored on a road trip to its different corners.
-On this 7 days Rwanda safari adventure travelers visit the three wildlife destinations; Akagera, Nyungwe and Volcanoes national park.
+On this 7 days Rwanda safari adventure travelers visit the three wildlife destinations; Akagera, Nyungwe forest & Volcanoes national park.
 It is a tight but very adventurous tour.
-It is best done as a guided safari with a professional driver guide with whom all activities on the itinerary can be covered because they are familiar with all the destinations and distances and are able to manage time perfectly.
+It is best done as a guided safari with a professional driver-guide with whom all activities on the itinerary can be covered because they are familiar with all the destinations and distances and are able to manage time perfectly.

 Exploring the magnificent Akagera national park means exploring the only savannah protected area in Rwanda.
 It is a great place for wildlife and scenic viewing.
 The main activities of the park are game drives and boat cruise.
 To get the best during game drives, hire a 4X4 vehicle that can easily navigate through the tracks to areas where lots of wild animals including elephants, zebras, buffaloes, giraffes and antelopes are spotted.
 A few years back, lions and rhinos were re-introduced in the savannah park and game drives offer chances to sight them at any time of the year.